denise06/assignment1_maps/Readme.md

 - Drivers

 Considerations :
-- Have no opportunity to surf net as their hands are on the wheels more often than not Require a simple interface to locate the carpark information
-- Some drivers may like to prepare ahead of their journey
+- Drivers heading to town or attractions will tend to plan their journey ahead of time, hence a website that not only provides the carpark rates but also the availability will be really beneficial
-- I identify that most drivers will be utilizing their mobile devices to assess this webpage
+- Most users will be using the mobile website to access the page.

 ## Technologies
 1. HTML
 2. CSS
 3. Bootstrap
 4. Javascript
-5. Leaflet

 ## Features
-This site orientate around Google Map and uses JQuery to complete the interface
+This site orientate around the use of leaflet and use of bootstrap html features.

 My Design of the site:
-- Simple & Quick Access to information and location on the carpark availability.
+- Simple and quick
-- Pre-fixed options using Radio buttons allow user to enter the selection with ease.
+- Predefined filter option with the use of radio buttons allow users to filter the carpark rates with a single click.
-- Every selection will return a immediate response on the display, hence allows user to get their desired information faster
+- Each selection will change the user display on the map immediately
-- Website is design using mobile-first approach
-- 2 step procedure.
-User only need to choose or enter his location and select the range of nearby carparks.
+- Clicking on the car park rate markers will show:
+    - Carpark Name
+    - Region
+    - Weekday Rates
+    - Saturday Rates
+    - Sunday/PH rates
-- Info Window opens up upon clicking on the carpark marker; providing them the following key information;
+- Clicking on the carpark availability will display the following:
-    - Address of location
+    - Type of carpark lots (Car lots, Lorry lots, Trailer Lots, Motor Lots)
-    - Number of lots available for the carpark
+    - Number of lots available
-    - Type of carpark (Open/Basement/Multi-Storey)
-- Location search function is added for users who wants to plan their journey.

-_Limitations: Page will take while to load the data from the website as the website uses 3 callback functions to combine 2 data sets and also a website to convert the 3414(SVY21) to 4326(WGS84)_
+_Limitations:

 _Errors in console is due to the limit set by oneMap.sg, does not affect the function of the site_

 _Features Left to Implement_
-_- Route to the selected carpark from current location (Not implemented due to cost consideration)_
+_- Allow user to search the designated location and return the nearest carpark _ _- A rout to the searched carpark from user's current location

 ## Testing
 Manual Testing is done to ensure that the all functions are functional.